oban-bg/oban/README.md

 end
 ```

-The return value of `perform/1` doesn't matter and is entirely ignored.
-If the
+The value returned from `perform/1` is ignored, unless it returns an `{:error,
+reason}` tuple.
+With an error return or when perform has an uncaught exception
-job raises an exception or throws an exit then the error will be reported and
+or throw then the error will be reported and the job will be retried (provided
-the job will be retried (provided there are attempts remaining).
+there are attempts remaining).

 #### Enqueueing Jobs